Bowzfyboo/Bowzfyboo/README.md

 . 🏳️‍🌈SEXUALITY .
 Pansexual - Fictosexual - Lesbiannnn

-. 👨‍👩‍👧‍👦 FAMILY[not irl] . @StormikStormovich - @EverLastingSunshine - @toxitivitives[not sure if i spelled it right] - i have 2 more but they dont got github, js check @EverLastingSunshine for the other 2 ok?
+. 👨‍👩‍👧‍👦 FAMILY[not irl] . @StormikStormovich - @everlastingsunshine - @toxitivitives[not sure if i spelled it right] - i have 2 more but they dont got github, js check @everlastingsunshine for the other 2 ok?

 <img width="1036" height="541" alt="image" src="https://github.com/user-attachments/assets/982b4ad8-6bb6-45d1-836a-9aeff1de0b1f" />

                                          lalalalala lelelelele lololololo

 _____________________________________________________________________________________________________________________________________________